ar-neto/general/README.md

 # general
-General purpose projects that can be implemented in networking, cybersecurity and more
+General purpose projects that can be implemented in networking, cybersecurity, chemical/process engineering and more.